[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.289 Provision to insurer of information concerning fraud upon completion of investigation or prosecution; confidentiality of information.

-NRS 686A.290 Applications for insurance: Prohibited acts and penalties.
+NRS 686A.290 Applications for insurance: False or fraudulent statements or representations prohibited; penalties.

 NRS 686A.291 Criminal penalty for insurance fraud.